noahwhygodwhy/MCR2/README.md

-# Mineccraft Renderer Attempt Number 2
+# Minecraft Renderer Attempt Number 2

 This is a minecraft renderer using opengl 4.6.
 Super early development.
 It is starting to work.
 Main issue rn are texture UVs and the handling of tint overlays.
 Z fighting in distant grass.
 Just fixed block rotation and grass biome color calculation.
 Taking a break and working on documentation. https://noahwhygodwhy.github.io/MCR2/ Accessing certain pages doesn't work as doxygen likes to put underscores at the front of some html file names.
 WIP :\